 Running your own business takes a lot of time and work.
-And if you don’t have your own marketing crew, setting up a Google My Business page can feel like just one more chore.
+And if you don’t have your own marketing crew, setting up a Google Business Profile page can feel like just one more chore.
 At Orbit Local, our team of digital marketing experts will handle all of the work for you.

-What Google My Business Optimization Services Include
+What Google Business Profile Optimization Services Include

-We’ll make sure your Google My Business listing is fully optimized and includes keyword-rich, engaging content designed to boost your leads.
+We’ll make sure your Google Business Profile listing is fully optimized and includes keyword-rich, engaging content designed to boost your leads.
 We’re a data-driven company, so you’ll get analytics reports to see exactly how our efforts are working.

 No website?
 No problem!
-Our team can help you set up the free website that comes with your Google My Business listing.
+Our team can help you set up the free website that comes with your Google Business Profile listing.
 And if you decide you want your own site for real, we can help with that, too.

 Contact us today for a free consultation!
 All of our plans are customized to your business needs.
 Get started today!